BogdanTarus/solubility/README.md

 > Assan: where will you store the dataset (S3 ??)

+The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.

 ### 3.3.
 Build the molecular fingerprint as SMILES
 >> please explain to ppeople what smiles are

-The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.
+This is a light introduction of SMILES.
+For an in-depth presentation of the SMILES, please see here.

+SMILES (Simplified Molecular Input Line Entry System) is a string representation of chemical molecules.
+It is a language with a simple vocabulary, including atom and bond symbols) and a few grammar rules.

+SMILES notation consists of a series of characters containing no spaces.
+Hydrogen atoms may be omitted or included.
+There are encoding rules for atoms, bonds, branches, ring closures, and disconnections.

 ### 3.4.
 Structure-based solubility calculation.
 Case study examples